jonathanhogg/flitter/docs/language.md

 As *all* values in **Flitter** are vectors, *index* may itself be a multi-element vector.

-The rules for indexing/slicing an *n*-element vector, *src*, are:
+The rules for indexing an *n*-element vector, *src*, are:

 - If either *index* or *src* is `null`, the operation will evaluate to `null`
 - *index* **must** be an entirely numeric vector or it will be treated as `null`
 - *index* is considered element-at-a-time
 - Non-integer indices are *floor*-ed to the next integer value down
 - Indices are used, modulo the length of *src*, to select an item from *src*
-- All matching elements are composed together into a new vector
+- All selected elements are composed together into a new vector

 [Ranges](#ranges) are a convenient way to create indices for slicing a vector, e.g., `xs[..5]` will extract the first 5 elements of `xs` (assuming `xs` has